 Through the issuance of tax exempt mortgage revenue bonds, THDA makes homeownership funds available for first-time, low- and moderate-income homebuyers.
-THDA does not serve as a direct lender, but works with approximately 130 originating agents throughout the state.
+THDA does not serve as a direct lender, but works with approximately 130 originating agents (OAs) throughout the state.
 The originating agents prepare and package the application along with other required documentation.
 The package is then sent to THDA for underwriting.
 THDA then issues a commitment of funding, usually within one to two weeks, to the originating agent, and the loan goes to closing.
-Each time a bond issue occurs, the agency notifies originating agents as well as Realtors.
+Each time a bond issue occurs, the agency notifies originating agents as well as real estate agents.

 At present, the agency has three Homeownership programs.
 Income limits and acquisition limits apply to each.

 In the Great Rate program, income limits vary by county and by household size.
-The lowest household income rates, which occurs in the rural non-metro counties, are \$50,300 for a household of one or two persons and \$57,800 for a household of three or more persons.
+The lowest household income rates, which occur in the rural non-metro counties, are \$50,300 for a household of one or two persons and \$57,800 for a household of three or more persons.
 The highest household income rates occur in Nashville MSA counties and are \$61,500 for households of one or two persons, and \$70,800 for households of three or more persons.
 Acquisition cost limits are \$172,632 for all counties except those in the Nashville MSA, where the limit is \$226,100.
 Income and acquisition cost limits are subject to change.

-Great Start offers a 4% down payment and closing cost assistance to qualified buyers.
+Great Start offers a 4% down payment and closing cost assistance on FHA and VA loans to qualified buyers.
 To help the new home buyer avoid delinquent payments or foreclosure, homebuyer education or counseling is required.
 The income and acquisition cost limits of the Great Rate program apply to Great Start program also.

-The New Start 0% Mortgage Loan Program is designed to promote the construction of new homes for very low-income Tennesseans.
-The New Start 0% Mortgage Loan Program is delivered through non-profit organizations with established programs for the construction of single family housing for low and very low income households.
-The non-profit is responsible for selecting the homebuyer, determining eligibility, constructing the home, providing homebuyer education, originating the New Start 0% Mortgage Loan, and servicing the New Start 0% Mortgage Loan.
-The income limit for New Start is \$25,350 and the maximum loan amount is \$60,000.
+The New Start 0% Mortgage Loan Program, designed to promote the construction of new homes for very low-income Tennesseans, is delivered through non-profit organizations with established programs for the construction of single family housing for low and very low income households.
+The non-profit is responsible for selecting the homebuyer, determining eligibility, constructing the home, providing homebuyer education, and originating and servicing the New Start Loan.
+Effective in January 2006, the New Start Program is delivered in two tiers: